pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/1. Supervised Machine Learning: Regression and Classification/Module 1/module1.md

 It's given data that isn't associated with any output labels

+Data only comes with inputs, but not outputs to learn from.
+For this reason, the algorithm needs to find a structure in the data

 It has to find patterns or something interesting in unlabeled data

 It's called **unsupervised** because we're not trying to quote some right answer for every input

 * **Clustering**: it places the unlabeled data into different clusters, based on similar information

+* **Anomaly Detection**: find unusual data points

+* **Dimensionality Reduction**: compress data (usually from a big dataset) using fewer numbers